 “Last night, twitter feeds blew up in reactions ranging from disgust, outrage and heartbreak, in response to the ITV broadcast on the painful life story of 20-year-old Banaz Mahmod.
 The powerful yet painful film leaves no horrifying detail out.
 There is a debate in the UK, noticeably by twitter reaction to the film, as to whether it is appropriate to label such a murder as an “Honour Killing”, as there is no honour in murder.”

 Produced & Directed by: Deeyah

 Original Music By: Dr. L .
 Subramaniam

-Banaz A Love Story will be showing at festivals and events around the world, and a shorter version has been adapted for TV and will be shown on ITV on 31 October, under a different title of Banaz: An Honour Killing.
+Banaz A Love Story has been shown at festivals and events around the world.
+A shorter version of the film has been adapted for TV and was shown on ITV1 in the UK on 31 October, under a different title of Banaz: An Honour Killing.